avi7630/Difference_Finder/README.md

 # Difference_Finder
 This script is a desktop application that uses python and OpenCV to automatically align and compare two images, highlighting differences for quality control or identifying modifications.
+This project was born as a way find defects in PCB using Image Proccesing therefor it is present in some forms in the code

 # Image Difference Finder